shastpi/mmWave-ray-tracer-dataset/SimSetup/README.md

-Methodology of simulation and all the required parameters can be found in the pdf file.
+Methodology of simulation and all the required parameters can be found in the attached .pdf file.

-%TODO add pdf file